magmaOffenburg/magmaChallenge/README.md

 4. start y position (float)
 5. name of the challenge

 Beams are not permitted (commands including a beam will be entirely ignored by the server).
-Usage of the start position is optional, it can be useful to initialize localization.
+Usage of the start position is optional, it can be useful to initialize localization filters.

+Additionally, there needs to be a `kill.sh` script that kills the agent process in the same folder.

 ## Usage